 Monica: Maybe because you used to be aloof or that you're really sarcastic or that you joke around all the time or that you take off your clothes and throw them on the couch.

 Chandler: Is this why they don't like me or why you don't like me?

 Chandler: Hey, I can be pretty charming, babe, I won you over, didn't I?

-Monica: (hugging Chandler) I don't think you'll ever get my parents that drunk!
+Monica: (giving Chandler a little hug) I don't think you'll ever get my parents that drunk!

 Chandler: Ross, your parents like me, right?